Lillian and Morrie Moss Professor of Philosophy

 Shaun Gallagher is the Lillian and Morrie Moss Professor of Excellence.
 His areas of research include phenomenology and the cognitive sciences, especially topics related to embodiment, self, agency and intersubjectivity, hermeneutics, and the philosophy of time.
-Dr. Gallagher has a secondary research appointment at the University of Wollongong, Australia, and is Honorary Professor of Health Sciences at the University of Copenhagen, Durham University (UK) and the University of Tromsø, Norway.
+Dr. Gallagher has a secondary research appointment at the University of Wollongong, Australia.
+He has held Honorary Professorships at the University of Copenhagen, Durham University (UK) and the University of Tromsø, Norway.
 He has held visiting positions at the Cognition and Brain Sciences Unit, Cambridge University; the Center for Subjectivity Research, University of Copenhagen; the Centre de Recherche en Epistémelogie Appliquée (CREA), Paris; the Ecole Normale Supériure, Lyon; and at the Humboldt University in Berlin.
-Most recently he was Senior Research Fellow at Keble College, University of Oxford, and most recently Visiting Research Professor of Psychology at the University of Rome – Sapienza.
+He was also Senior Research Fellow at Keble College, University of Oxford, and most recently Visiting Research Professor of Psychology at the University of Rome – Sapienza.

 Professor Gallagher was awarded the D.Phil (honoris causa) by the University of Copenhagen in 2021.
 He also received the Humboldt Foundation Anneliese Maier Research Award [Anneliese Maier-Forschungspreis] (2012-18).
 He is currently part of the research project Minds in Skilled Performance with funding from the Australian Research Council (2017-2020).
 He was principle investigator on several previous grants, including a European Commission Marie Curie Actions Grant: TESIS: Towards an Embodied Science of Intersubjectivity (2011-15), and a Templeton Foundation grant (2011-2013) which funded an empirical and phenomenological study of astronauts' experiences during space flight [http://www.chdr.cah.ucf.edu/spaceandspirituality/].
 Gallagher is a founding editor and a co-editor-in-chief of the journal Phenomenology and the Cognitive Sciences.